 \section{Methodology}

 The experiments are conducted in the closed-loop wind tunnel of the Department of Aerospace Engineering of the University Carlos III of Madrid.
 The tunnel has a test section of $40~\unit{\centi \meter}$ x $40~\unit{\centi \meter}$ and a maximum wind velocity of $20~\unit{m/s}$.
 The turbulence intensity is below 1\%.
-A schematic of the experimental setup is reported in Figure \ref{fig:setup}.
-The GTS size is adapted to the dimensions of the wind tunnel cross-section, to avoid exceeding 15\% blockage ratio at $10\degree$ yaw.
+A picture of the model inside the wind tunnel is shown in Figure \ref{fig:setup_picture}.
+The \ac{GTS} size is adapted to the dimensions of the wind tunnel cross-section, to avoid exceeding 15\% blockage ratio at $10\degree$ yaw.
 This yields a model width of $W=8.5~\unit{\centi \meter}$, height of $H=11.8~\unit{\centi \meter}$, and length of $L=65~\unit{\centi \meter}$.

-The wind tunnel floor consists of a methacrylate plate with holes for the truck supports and a slit for boundary layer suction of width $6~\unit{\milli \meter}$ ($0.07~\unit{W}$), whose centerline is at $x/W=-0.85$ with respect to the origin, as shown in Figure \ref{fig:setup}.
+The wind tunnel floor consists of a methacrylate plate with holes for the truck supports and a slit for boundary layer suction of width $6~\unit{\milli \meter}$ ($0.07~\unit{W}$), whose centerline is at $x/W=-0.85$ with respect to the origin, as shown in Figure \ref{fig:setup_sketch}.
 The truck yaw is modified via curved supporting modules visible in black in the upper view of the sketch.
 They are pierced with holes for the truck's cylindrical legs at nominal angles of $0\degree$, $2.5\degree$, $5\degree$, $7.5\degree$ and $10\degree$.
 As shown by \cite{lawson_effects_2008}, the relative yaw angle in highway conditions is practically contained between $-10\degree$ and $10\degree$.
 However, only angles up to $\pm7.5\degree$ can be tested, as for $\pm10\degree$, the side force induces truck tilting.
 The alignment precision is about $0.3\degree$ and, to ensure repeatability, a yaw angle correction is performed based on force measurements, as will be detailed hereinafter.